thynnmas/vul/README.md

 on those.

 Include *vul_math.hpp* only to use the normal features.
 For the bare-bones bezier tracing functionality or linear solvers, these headers must be included separately after *vul_math.hpp*.
-Note that vul_linear.hpp is broken (it shares the problems and limitations of vul_linear_solvers.h, and it shows worse stability for the solvers that *do* work than the C equivalent).
+Note that *vul_linear.hpp* is broken (it shares the problems and limitations of *vul_linear_solvers.h*, and it shows worse stability for the solvers that *do* work than the C equivalent).
 Consider it a WIP, and avoid for now.

 ## Collission